New Mum Survival Guide: Breastfeeding

 Thawing Process

-2. Use the breast milk immediately or within one hour
+2. Use the breast milk immediately and discard any leftover.

-3. Avoid boiling or heating breast milk in a microwave
+3. Do not boil or heat breast milk in a microwave.